IDMNYU/dynamicwebappsfall18/02_Sept6_Class2/day2.md

 ### Homework

 For this assignment, please use a web-based editor such as [Repl.it](https://repl.it/) or [JsFiddle](https://jsfiddle.net/) to code and save your solutions.
 You will be printing the answers to the console.
-Submit the link to your work via NYU Classes
+Submit the link to your work via NYU Classes.

 You'll create a simple word guessing game where the user gets infinite tries to guess the word (like Hangman without the hangman, or like Wheel of Fortune without the wheel and fortune).